roberveral/mimir/docs/openidconnect.md

 # OpenID Connect

-The [OAuth 2.0] framework is essentially an authorization framework, but it leaves room to include authentication information.
-[OpenID Connect] adds an identity layer over [OAuth 2.0] so clients are able to retrieve identity information about the end-user.
+The [OAuth 2.0] framework is essentially an authorization framework, but it leaves room to build an authentication mechanism on top of it.
+[OpenID Connect] adds an identity layer over [OAuth 2.0] so clients are able to retrieve identity information about the end-user who has granted consent to the client to act on his behalf.

-OAuth Server supports the use of a subset of the [OpenID Connect] specification to retrive identity information.
+**Mimir** supports a subset of the [OpenID Connect] specification to retrieve identity information.

 ## Authenticating the end-user

-In order to use [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) to obtain identity information of the end-user, you need to include some `scopes` in the OAuth authorization or token request (depending on the flow).
-The following flows allow the use of OpenID Connect (only *three-legged flows*):
+In order to use [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) to obtain identity information of the end-user, you need to include certain `scopes` in the OAuth authorization or token request (depending on the flow).
+Only the flows involving an end-user (*three-legged*) allow the use of OpenID Connect.

 - [OAuth for Server-side web applications](oauth2webserver.md)
 - [OAuth for Mobile, Desktop and Single-page applications](oauth2installedapps.md)
 - [OAuth for Native first-party applications](oauth2nativefirstparty.md)

-The different claims returned when requesting identity information depends on the scopes sent in the request.
+The different [claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), which are identity information about the end-user, returned when requesting identity information depend on the scopes sent in the request and granted by the user.

-The [scopes](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) supported by the OAuth Server are the following:
+The [scopes](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) supported by **Mimir** are the following:

 Scope | Description | Required
 --- | --- | ---
-openid | Indicates that the user wants to obtain [OpenID Connect] information. | Yes profile | This scope value requests access to the End-User's default profile claims.
-Includes `name` and `picture` claims. | No email | This scope value requests access to the `email` claim. | No
+**openid** | Indicates that the user wants to obtain [OpenID Connect] information. | Yes **profile** | This scope value requests access to the End-User's default profile claims.
+Includes `name` and `picture` claims. | No
+**email** | This scope value requests access to the `email` claim. | No

-Once the user has granted consent to the application to access the requested scopes, the client obtains in the token request an access token which can be used to query identity information in the Userinfo endpoint and an **identity token** which contains all the requested identity information encoded in a JWT token.
+Once the user has granted consent to the application to access the requested scopes, the client obtains in the token request an access token which can be used to query identity information in the **UserInfo endpoint** and an **identity token** which contains all the requested identity information encoded in a [JWT] token.

 ### Identity token

-The [Identity token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) is a JWT token signed by the OAuth Server which contains identity information about the end-user authenticated in the OAuth flow.
+The [Identity token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) is a [JWT] token digitally signed by **Mimir** which contains identity information about the end-user authenticated in the OAuth flow.

-An example payload of an *ID Token* requested with scope `openid profile email` is the following:
+An example payload of an *Identity Token* requested with scopes `openid profile email` is the following:

 ```json
 {